timskillman/Pi3C/README.md

 sudo sh Installer.sh
 ~~~~

-This will install all the SDL 2.0 libraries, configure your GPU memory and enable the video drivers for your particular Raspberry Pi
 When prompted, type "Reboot" to restart your Raspberry Pi.

 Now you should be setup and ready to play with Pi3C ... **Congratulations!**